tkubica12/f5-azure-demo/README.md

 #### Change routing in internal subnet to use F5 as default gateway
 Currently internal subnet is routed directly to Internet so in order for load-balancing via F5 to work, we would need to use SNAT.
 That would hide information about users and hurt our application logs + we want all traffic from internal subnet to reach Internet via F5 to provide additional protections.
 There we create routing table pointing to F5 and deploy to internal subnet

+#### Get public IP addresses and configure DNS records in Azure DNS
+In this demo we use approach of public IP per F5 service.
+In this tasks we are gathering actual public IP addresses as assigned by Azure and setting up A records in Azure DNS with our own domain.

 ### 2nd set of tasks: Ensure Azure web servers are deployed (webServers.yaml)
 In this series of tasks we will deploy two web applications with 3 instances each.
 We will place it to internal subnet and use tagging for service discovery.